How to Read Candlestick Charts

 Let's delve deeper into candlestick chart analysis.
 The two charts represent the price action of the identical asset.
 Only the 30 minute time frame shows the price action over a considerably longer period, compared with the five minute chart.
 Thus, a five minute chart means that every candlestick will take five minutes to form.
 However, with the 30 minute chart, you will gain a much broader time scale of the particular price action.

-Sign up for a free Admirals trading webinar if you want to learn more about candlestick trading from expert traders or anything else that can help you improve your knowledge.
+Sign up for a free Admiral Markets trading webinar if you want to learn more about candlestick trading from expert traders or anything else that can help you improve your knowledge.
 Follow professional traders for step-by-step instructions on how to make the most of your candlestick trading.
 Register now by clicking the banner below!

 Advanced Trading Webinars

-Discover the latest trading trends, get actionable strategies and enjoy complimentary tools.
+Discover the latest trading trends, learn different strategies and get access to advanced trading tools.

 The Structure of Candlestick Charts